-For novel datasets (e.g., student research), investigators submit data and metadata with forms that are available on the CAP website along with submission instructions.
+For novel datasets (e.g., from student research), investigators submit data and metadata with forms that are available on the CAP website along with submission instructions.
 The Information Manager works with data providers to address data and metadata issues to produce high-quality, well-documented datasets with the goal of maximizing the potential reuse of the data.
 All datasets are processed with scripted workflows to ensure complete traceability of data processing.
 In addition to the published dataset, all materials contributed as part of the data submission, and processing scripts and documentation are archived in Dropbox.

 Data documentation: Metadata, stored as XML files, are encoded in the newest version (2.2.0) of the Ecological Metadata Language (EML) schema.
-Dataset EML metadata are generated using a suite of publicly-accessible R packages (capeml, capemlGIS) developed by the CAP LTER.
+Dataset EML metadata are generated using a suite of publicly-accessible R packages (capeml, capemlGIS) developed by CAP.
 An additional R package (gioseml) facilitates pulling investigator details from the Global Institute of Sustainability and Innovation (GIOSI) database.
-The integrity of CAP metadata is maintained through careful review, and evaluation using the quality-control checks within the Provenance Aware Synthesis Tracking Architecture (PASTA+) system that ingests data into the EDI data repository.
+The integrity of CAP metadata is maintained through careful review and evaluation using the quality-control checks within the Provenance Aware Synthesis Tracking Architecture (PASTA+) system that ingests data into the EDI data repository.
 To maximize discoverability and interoperability with other ecological data, dataset keywords are mapped as closely as possible to the LTER Controlled Vocabulary, and measurement units are aligned with the LTER Unit Dictionary or otherwise detailed according to LTER Best Practices.
-The Information Manager works with a wide array of data types (e.g., tabular, spatial, imagery), with these data types often commingled in dataset packages.
-This approach aids ease-of-use by eliminating the need for users to download multiple datasets to obtain, for example, tabular and spatial components of a project.
+The Information Manager works with a wide array of data types (e.g., tabular, spatial, imagery), and these data types are often commingled in dataset packages.
+This approach aids ease-of-use by eliminating the need for users to download multiple datasets to obtain, for example, tabular and spatial components of project data.

-Preservation and discovery: By default, CAP datasets are archived in the EDI data repository, and are discoverable and accessible through several venues.
-The primary access point for CAP data is the data catalog on the project website.
-The catalog is populated from CAP datasets in EDI through a deployment of the PASTA+ architecture along with Apache Tomcat on an AWS server that retrieves CAP datasets from the EDI repository and makes them available through the catalog interface on the CAP website.
-The CAP website provides additional context and background to CAP long-term monitoring through overview vignettes.
+Preservation and discovery: By default, CAP datasets are archived in the EDI data repository, but they are discoverable and accessible through several venues.
+The primary access point for CAP data is the data catalog on the CAP website.
+The catalog is populated from CAP datasets in EDI through a deployment of the PASTA+ architecture along with Apache Tomcat on an AWS server that retrieves datasets from the EDI repository and makes them available through the catalog interface on the CAP website.
+The CAP website provides additional context and background for CAP’s long-term data through overview vignettes.
 As CAP datasets are archived in the EDI data repository, they are discoverable and accessible through the EDI Data Portal, and through DataONE by extension of EDI’s participation as a DataONE member node.

-education and outreach
+Education and outreach

-The Information Manager makes an extensive effort to educate CAP investigators and staff about data management resources and expectations, and works to keep data management highly visible within the project.
+The Information Manager makes an extensive effort to educate CAP investigators, staff , and the ASU community in general about data management resources and expectations, and works to keep data management highly visible within CAP.
 Many interactions with students are at the time of data publication, and CAP’s internal funding mechanisms (e.g., CAP Grad Grants) are structured to encourage students to submit their data and metadata upon completion of their research.
-However, there are many venues through which the Information Manager interacts with students and other project investigators earlier in the research process, including data management introductions and overviews given by the Information Manager at the CAP annual All Scientists Meeting, at an annual fall welcome for new participants, and through invited seminars.
-CAP students are encouraged also to take a course taught by S. Earl on research data management best practices offered through the ASU School of Sustainability.
+However, there are many venues through which the Information Manager interacts with students and other project investigators earlier in the research process, including data management introductions and overviews given by the Information Manager at the CAP annual All Scientists Meeting, at the annual fall welcome for new participants, and through invited seminars.
+CAP students are encouraged also to take a course taught by Earl on research data management best practices offered through the ASU School of Sustainability.

-contributions to LTER Network and research communities
+Contributions to LTER Network and other research communities